The Top 10 David Letterman Top 10 Lists [VIDEO]

 (Musical Director, Paul Shaffer)

-8. Ricky Gervais shares the Top Ten Stupid Things Americans Say To Brits
+8. Ricky Gervais shares the Top 10 Stupid Things Americans Say To Brits

 Air date: November 3, 2008